-I “love” how many projects provide extremely large living room spaces in contrast to the rest of the apartment.
-As if we don’t use the rest of the spaces, and they are just there for every once in a while…
+I find it fascinating how many projects provide extremely large living rooms in contrast with the rest of the apartment.
+Is as if we don’t actually use the rest of the spaces, and they are there only for occasions…

 • Completed: 2006